ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

     PADDING_SIZE = '?'
     payload = b"A" * PADDING_SIZE
     # Get address of the function automatically!
+    # What are symbols of the compiled program?
     secret = task_bin.symbols['?']
     # 'I' means unsigned as integer, convert integer to hexbytes with correct alignment
     payload += struct.pack('I', secret)